-An easy fix to improving your customer’s experience is including links to post-click landing pages within your content. post-click landing pages that are customized for the piece of content that precede it give the viewer a seamless transition from one piece of content to the next.
+An easy fix to improving your customer’s experience is including links to post-click landing pages within your content.
+Post-click landing pages that are customized for the piece of content that precede it give the viewer a seamless transition from one piece of content to the next.
 Start creating post-click pages today, request an Instapage Enterprise Demo today.

 Get started with your strategy

 Curata’s Content Marketing Pyramid provides a cohesive and comprehensive framework to execute an effective strategy.
 It ensures each piece of content performs multiple roles across a variety of formats and channels, and creates the kind of customer experience that ensures a growing sales pipeline of leads and conversions.